 Ladies’ Bible, coffee hour

-A non-denominational ladies Bible, coffee hour study meets Wednesdays from 10 to 11:30 a.m. at Gloucester Assembly of God, 211 Washington St. in Gloucester.
+A non-denominational ladies Bible, coffee hour study is held Wednesdays from 10 to 11:30 a.m. at Gloucester Assembly of God, 211 Washington St. in Gloucester.

-Ladies of all ages and all churches are welcome to these Wednesday events, which include‘ Bible study, group discussion, prayer and fellowship.
+Ladies of all ages and all churches are welcome.
+This informal meeting includes Bible study, group discussion, prayer and fellowship.
 The study will be led by the Rev. Rebecca Keefe of Gloucester.

 More information is available by contacting Gloucester Assembly of God at 978-283-1736 or firstname.lastname@example.org.